mturley/PhraseCards/docs/dspec/dspec.md

 **More details on the Game component are detailed below in the "In-Game Data Flow and State Transitions" section.**

 #### Chat
-[Yue 11/14]
+[Yue, Colby 11/14]
-<p>The chat feature will be implemented within the game function.
-The chat will run only when the game in running and will end when the game is over.
-We used socket.io to create the chat.
+<p>Our chat is built using socket.io.
 Anyone participating in that particular game will be able to use the chat feature.
-For now, we have decided not to implement a profanity filter due to time constraints.
+We also set up a global variable to hold the current users nickname and gravatar and display them when a user is sending a message in chat.
 This feature is meant to enhance players' game experience by increasing their interaction with each other.</p>

 #### Profile
 [Yue 11/14]